isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1473.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Bristle Blaster / Cup Brush / Power Brush

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Engineering Services for SMEs <br>
-N.A. for non-SMEs
+Up to Equipment for non-SMEs

 ### Things to Note
-- Idle speed of at least 2,700 rpm
-- Belt diameter of at least 110 mm
-- Additional bristle brushes (carbon steel or stainless steel) can be supported
-- 1 battery pack or power unit per equipment can be supported
-- Training costs can be supported
+General Engineering Services Equipment

 ### Contact Information
 N.A.